Check back in September for 2021 Selection Process dates.

 Only potential, new first-year students who are citizens or permanent residents of the United States or citizens of the United Kingdom are eligible.

 Semifinalists will be chosen after students are admitted early action to Georgia Tech.
-All early action applicants for admission will receive notification online of their progress in the selection process in mid-January.
+GA resident early action applicants for admission will receive notification online of their progress in the selection process in mid-December.
+All non-GA resident early action applicants for admission will receive notification online of their progress in the selection process in mid-January.
 See Scholarship Calendar above.